gotthardp/lorawan-server/doc/Infrastructure.md

  - **IP Address** shows the gateway endpoint as viewed by the the server
  - **Last Alive** contains a timestamp of the last received pull request.
 A gateway is considered dead if it didn't sent anything for more than 60 seconds.
+ - **Last GPS** contains a timestamp when the gateway last had a precise timing information from its GPS receiver.
  - **Last Report** shows a timestamp of the last status report
  - **Network Delay** graph shows network (LAN) delay between the gateway and the server measured during the [`PULL_RESP`](https://github.com/Lora-net/packet_forwarder/blob/master/PROTOCOL.TXT#L274)